Anyline/mobile-ocr-documentation-anyline/source/index.md

 <a name="cutout_strokeWidth"> </a>
 ####strokeWidth
-The thickness of the stroke in a diplay independent unit
+The thickness of the stroke in a display independent unit

 - **Type:** int (density-independent pixel dp)